 “Where the spirit of the Lord is, there is liberty.”
 (2 Corinthians 3:17)

 Finally, many American colonists valued physical liberty (economic, political, and social) more than liberty of the spirit.
-This upside-down set of values aimed at earth rather than heaven and set a tragic, ungodly pattern for this nation.
+This upside-down set of values set a tragic, ungodly pattern for this nation.
 Millions today are free to do what they want, yet they are “slaves of sin” (Romans 6:6-20) and ready for hell if God doesn’t save them.
 Even Christians here value physical more than spiritual liberty.
 They refuse to let ungodly men jail, beat, or censor them and then “rejoice” for being “counted worthy to suffer shame for his name” (Acts 5:40-41).
 Most American Christians refuse to suffer at all.
 They prefer lawsuits.
 They don’t learn from suffering brothers and sisters in other countries who are still free in Jesus Christ.
 He came to “proclaim liberty to the captives” and set them free from sin so they can obey him (Luke 4:18).

 The only path to spiritual freedom is submission (obedience) to Jesus Christ as King of Kings and Lord of Lords.
 Such submission produces liberty; rebellion produces slavery.
 We aren’t guaranteed physical liberty on this earth, regardless of nationality and spiritual state, and we should never seek it.
 However, spiritual liberty can be ours today if we trust in Christ.
 This is the only message that pre-war colonial America needed to hear.
 Did anyone preach it?
 No.